Introduction to cerebral palsy:

 CP is suggested by findings on the physical examination.
 It is important to verify that these findings are not caused by any progressive or degenerative disorder, tumor, or muscle problem.
 A variety of tests, including CT, MRI, EEG, vision, and hearing tests may be used to define the scope of the problem.

-CP is best treated with a multi-disciplinary team, which might include physicians, an occupational therapist, physical therapist, speech therapist, psychologist, ophthalmologist, or audiologist.
+CP is best treated with a multi-disciplinary team.
+The team might include physicians, an occupational therapist, physical therapist, speech therapist, psychologist, ophthalmologist, or audiologist.
 Therapy is tailored to the individual child’s needs.

 A variety of medicines might be used to reduce spasticity, unwanted movements, or seizures.
 Surgery is sometimes needed to remove contractures.